PhanaiPundisondQualyfi/QualyfiAssessment/README.md

 - Notebook 3 (SilverToGold)

-Read data from bronze container to notebook using abfss:// and a storage access key.
+Read data from silver container to notebook using abfss:// and a storage access key.
+Created dimension tables and a fact table.
+Loaded the tables to the gold container.

 ## 4. Data Visualisation